 Can a Case Settle?

-If a plaintiff and their Michigan attorney have enough to possibly convince a jury that the defendant was, indeed, negligent and caused a brachial plexus injury at birth, a settlement might be negotiated.
+Most birth injury lawsuits result in a settlement.
 In a settlement, both sides come together and agree on an amount that the defendant could pay the plaintiff in return for the plaintiff dismissing the lawsuit.
 Whether or not a case settles can depend on many factors, however, such as the evidence, the doctor’s insurance company and attorneys, and the severity of the plaintiff’s injuries.

 The Time Frame for Filing a Brachial Plexus Claim

 One of the most important facts for potential plaintiffs in a birth injury lawsuit to be aware of is the statute of limitations.
 This is a mandated and defined time period for victims or their guardians to file a lawsuit after a medical professional’s error causes an injury.
 Under Michigan Compiled Laws § 600.5851, if a child is under the age of 8 and was injured during birth, a claim can be filed within two years of the incident or by the child’s 10th birthday.
 This difference is determined by which time period is longer.

 Furthermore, a mother looking to pursue compensation for their own injuries must adhere to a two-year statute of limitations as well.
 Because of this, consulting a Michigan lawyer who is familiar with brachial plexus injury cases might be essential.